tautcony/ISTA-Patcher/README.md

 ## Usage

-Before using it, make sure the file structure looks like the following:
+Prior to usage, it is essential to verify that the program itself can start correctly and that the folder structure conforms to the following format:

 ```
 C:\EC-APPS\ISTA